learn-co-curriculum/phase-0-git-version-control-basics/README.md

 To get started, we'll create a new directory.
 Go to the terminal and type the following:

 **REMEMBER** Don't type the `$`.
 That's the universal symbol for a command prompt.
-It's how technical documentation says "Here's a thing for the shell to interpret."
+It's how technical documentation says "Here's a thing for the shell to process."

 ```
 ~ $ mkdir my-git-project